TRT Global - Deadly US-UK air strikes target Yemen's Sanaa

+The death toll in the first US strikes on Yemen under President Donald Trump has risen to 31, the health ministry said on Sunday.

+Attacks on the capital Sanaa, as well as on areas in Saada, Al Bayda and Radaa killed 31 people and wounded 101, "most of whom were children and women", ministry spokesperson Anis Al-Asbahi posted on X. bur

-At least fifteen people, including children were killed and another nine were wounded in US-UK air strikes targeting Yemen's capital Sanaa, the Houthis said, as President Donald Trump announced major air raids against the group.
+Earlier, the Houthis said at least fifteen people, including children were killed and another nine were wounded in US-UK air strikes targeting Yemen's capital Sanaa.

 “Fifteen civilians were martyred and nine others injured, most in critical condition, in an initial toll of the US-UK aggression air strikes targeting civilian sites in the capital, Sanaa,” the Health Ministry told SABA news agency.